-Based on technical studies, available background material, and public engagement, the Existing Conditions/Opportunities and Constraints Report summarizes the environmental characteristics, site conditions, operations and maintenance activities, allowed and permitted uses stipulated by the conservation easement, and site restoration projects undertaken since the District officially acquired the Hawthorns Area in 2011.
+Based on technical studies, available background material, and public engagement, the Existing Conditions/Opportunities and Constraints Report summarizes the environmental characteristics, site conditions, operations and maintenance activities, allowed and permitted uses stipulated by an existing conservation easement on the property, and site restoration projects undertaken since the District officially acquired the Hawthorns Area in 2011.
 The report also describes the site's opportunities and constraints, particularly as they pertain to future resource management and public access.
+Given their volume, supporting technical studies are available on the project webpage rather than included in Attachment 1.
+Studies related to archaeology are confidential and are not available to the public.
+The report also incorporates public feedback in overarching themes compiled from over ten stakeholder meetings, pop-up events, a neighborhood workshop, two open houses (virtual and in-person), six site tours, webpage updates, e-blasts and social media posts through District and Town channels, a visitor survey, and a virtual comment card on the Hawthorns Area webpage.